Skip to main content

 Important Do not plug in the power cords yet.

-The following cabling procedures show how to connect your controllers to one shelf and to two shelves.
-You can directly connect up to four shelves to your controllers.
+The following cabling procedures show how to connect your controllers to a storage shelf.

 Choose one of the following cabling options that matches your setup.